We were sad to leave the lovely old

 We thoroughly enjoyed the tour and could have spent many more

-than one hour exploring and appreciating its wonderful
+than one hour exploring and appreciating the house's wonderful

 interiors.